jweinst1/Oblivion/README.md

 3
 ```

-Here's an exmaple that uses two processes together to draw with random numbers!
+Here's an example that uses two processes together to draw with random numbers!

 ```
 getnum = {return 1 !!
 70}